 I also run into people constantly.
 In the metro, on the street, up in La Reina, over in La Florida, downtown, in Maitencillo (the beach).
 There’s a guy named Guillermo who I run into every several months in random parts of Santiago.
 The the last time I saw him was at Piñera’s celebration party (we were both there to gawk), so we must be due.

-Which is why when I figured out that Annjeanette, who is in the process of moving back to Chile with her family and who I know through my blog, had lived in the very same (smallish) apartment building where I currently live (and fight with the elevator, the kitchen and other assorted ills),it came as only a mild surprise.
+Which is why when I figured out that an online friend, who is in the process of moving back to Chile with her family and who I know through my blog, had lived in the very same (smallish) apartment building where I currently live (and fight with the elevator, the kitchen and other assorted ills),it came as only a mild surprise.
 I feel like if I could do a graphical representation of the places I’ve been and the people I’m somehow linked to, it would be a stained and worn map, with star after star denoting coincidences (if you believe in them).